The printer is making a sound that can be best described as a grinding, rattling, buzzing, or rubbing noise.

 - Look for any jammed paper or other obstructions trapped inside the printer.
 Remove any you find.

-- Make sure that paper is loaded correctly into each of the paper trays.
-Make sure all trays are installed correctly and that none is overfilled.
+- Make sure that paper is loaded correctly into each of the trays.
+Make sure that all trays are installed correctly and that none is overfilled.

 - Make sure all doors and covers on the printer are closed completely.